MobCat/fsh24/README.md

 FSH24 also has a "fast" or failsafe mode where, if the file size doesn't even match the expected file size listed in the hash We can just skip the hashing and tell the user the file size is wrong.
 Normally just this alone is enough to test a bad download but later we might add a command arg flag to bypass the skip on bad file size check.

+# How to "install"
+Again, not good, just fast.<br>
+In this repo there are 2 bat files. `install.bat` and `uninstall.bat`<br>
+To install FSH24 to your system download the `install.bat` and `fsh24.exe` files and place them in the same folder.<br>
+Then run the install script as admin.<br>
+This will copy FSH24 to your system and setup some context menus for right clicking on files.<br>
+You may have to log in and out for explore.exe to recognize the changes.

 # Hash brakedown
 Below is a sample of a fsh24 file.